wormhole-foundation/wormhole/whitepapers/0006_nft_bridge.md

 * Transfer - Will trigger the release of locked NFTs or minting of wrapped NFTs.

-Identical to the NFT bridge:
+Identical to the token bridge:

 * RegisterChain - Register the NFT bridge contract (emitter address) for a foreign chain.
 * UpgradeContract - Upgrade the contract.